Masoom-Wahid/KardanLeetBackend/docs/Introduction.md

 * #### The Folder are made like this So that when requiring the Inputs We Already know Where They Are At
 <br>

-* #### So Everytime Submit Or Run Your File we Compile the Given File and then run them on the number of testCases they have and their specific loactions
+* #### So Everytime You Submit Or Run Your File we Compile the Given File and then run them on the number of testCases they have and their specific loactions
 <br>

 * #### It also has RealTime LeaderBoard which Ranks The Users Based On Their Point,Time and Penalty